 PRoblem description

 Large volumes of financial instruments are traded daily on exchanges and a growing majority of these are traded using automated trading algorithms.
-An automated trading strategy that maximizes profit is highly desirable for mutual funds and hedge funds.
+An automated trading strategy that maximizes profit is highly desirable for investors, mutual funds and hedge funds.

 These trading algos can be broadly categorized into: